 Approximate Composition – 18% Cr, 9% Ni, 0.15% N (Exact composition ranges vary between EN and ASTM standards).

 This grade combines the following characteristics:

-304LN was originally developed as a higher strength version of 304L using nitrogen.
+304LN stainless steel was originally developed as a higher strength version of 304L using nitrogen.
 However, the increase in strength is only modest and duplex grades are now mostly used for this purpose.
 The grade is now used in specialised applications where a very low magnetic response is needed.
 In standard 304L, a typical level of relative magnetic permeability is around 1.05-1.1 due to small amounts of ferrite in the austenitic structure.
 A completely non-magnetic material would have a value of 1.0.
 304LN can achieve a maximum value of around 1.005, which is the lowest practical level of any steel grade.
 It is also very resistant to transformation to the magnetic martensitic phase which can occur on forming or cooling to very low temperatures.
 Therefore, its main uses are in specialised equipment where magnetic “interference” needs to be avoided and/or for use in cryogenic equipment.

 |INDUSTEEL TRADEMARKS||UNS||ASTM||EURONORMS EN||SUS|

 |CHEMICAL ANALYSIS (%WEIGHT)|

 |0,2 Y.S. - Rp 0,2min ASTM / EN||0,2 Y.S. - Rp 0,2(2)typical value||UTS - Rm min ASTM / EN||UTS - Rm(2)typical value||EI-A(1)%||PREN(4)||HOMOLOGATIONS|